EskandarAtrakchi/livePrices.github.io/README.md

 ```

 ## JavaScript Logic starts here with additional comments to know hw it works
+## The template code for the loading function of crypto prices is taken from https://co-in.io/crypto-price-widget/
 ```javascript
 // JavaScript logic for My Notes web application